 2. They’re chilly

-It may seem obvious and perhaps a little trivial but your baby’s lips might be quivering and teeth chattering (if they have any!) because they’re a little bit cold!
+It may seem obvious, and perhaps a little trivial, but your baby’s lips might be quivering and teeth chattering (if they have any!) because they’re a little bit cold!
 Get them out of the cold as quickly as you can and warm them up!
-This could easily happen when you’re trying to change the baby when it’s cold in the house or its winter.
+This could easily happen when you’re trying to change the baby when it’s cold in the house or it’s winter.

-3. They’re having a week
+3. They’re having a wee

-Some of our reader have reported that lip quivering is a sign that they’re relieving themselves and the movement is just a sign of the relief they’re feeling.
-Have you ever had a week that felt so good you started to feel a bit of a shiver all over?
+Some of our readers have reported that bottom lip quivering is a sign that they’re relieving themselves and the movement is just a sign of the relief they’re feeling.
+Have you ever had a wee that felt so good you started to feel a bit of a shiver all over?
 Well, some people claim that your baby may be showing their pleasure by trembling their jaw.
 A dead easy way to debunk this is to check their nappy straight after, although that could be a bit tedious.

-Either way, if this is the cause it is not a concern at all and it shouldn’t be something that happens all that often.
+Either way, if this is the cause, it is not a concern at all and it shouldn’t be something that happens all that often.

 4. They’ve got wind

-5. Birth defects
+6. Birth defects

 When to be concerned about lip quivering